jloughry/CV/README.md

     St Cross College, St Giles, Oxford, Oxon, OX1 3LZ, UK mailto:joe.loughry@stx.ox.ac.uk
     tel:+44 (0)798 414 7430

+The problem with multiple columns in a PDF is that copy and paste into plain text tends to interleave the columns (a legacy of PDF's ancestry in the PostScript language).

+Another problem with pasting into plain text is that &#8220;proper quotation marks&#8221;
+sometimes paste as Unicode characters, and that can confuse a straightforward keyword search.
+To make sure `grep` finds my keywords, I further altered the CMAP in the `MiKTeX/2.9/tex/latex/cmap/ot1.cmap` file to replace all instances of `<201C>` (Unicode left double quotation mark) and `<201D>` (Unicode right double quotation mark) with `<0022>` (ASCII double quote) and all instances of `<2018>` (Unicode left single quotation mark) and `<2019>` (Unicode right single quotation mark) with `<0027>` (ASCII single quotation mark).
+This makes single and double quotation marks in the resulting PDF cut and paste as straight quotes.
+The result is 7-bit clean and displays correctly no matter what encoding is used on the recipient's machine.

 ### Build Instructions
 Make targets include the default to emit a PDF, **vi** to quickly edit the file, **clean** to remove